CybrChick007/EventPlanner/README.md

 Setup
 =====

-open linux terminal window and run the following commands if required:<br>
+open linux terminal window and run the following commands if required:

 sudo apt-get install npm<br>
 sudo apt-get install mysql-server<br>
 git clone our repository<br>
 cd EventPlanner<br>
 npm i<br>
 npm run setup<br>
-npm start<br>
+npm start

 if you have followed these steps then the server should start